bcgov/startup-sample-project-aws-containers/README.md

 Currently, only AWS is supported, but support for other cloud targets may be added in the future.

 ## Build Locally
 ### Prerequisites for building locally

-In order to develop or run the app locally, you will need:
+In order to develop or run the app locally, you will need the following:
 - [Docker](https://docs.docker.com/get-docker/)
 - [Microsoft Visual Studio Code](https://code.visualstudio.com/)